13 Tips to Level Up Your Nonprofit’s Social Media Engagement Tactics

 Bonus benefit: It’s fun to celebrate the people who keep your organization running, and the unexpected insight into your organization may help drive new levels of engagement.

 12. Use Instagram Stories in New Ways

-Because Instagram Stories have a shorter shelf-life (they expire after 24 hours), they’re fantastic opportunities to test new content that might not translate the same way to your standard feed.
+Because Instagram Stories have a shorter shelf life (they expire after 24 hours), they’re fantastic for testing new content that might not translate well to your standard feed.
 For example, CARE France, a humanitarian organization, used Instagram Stories to feature the daily lives of seven women in developing countries.

 Each woman—including a street cleaner in Madagascar, a farmer in Ecuador, and an Afghan refugee in Athens—used a smartphone to record their everyday lives.
 This storytelling format aligns with the way people use Stories naturally, but the narrative also advances CARE’s mission to fight the underlying causes of poverty.